Generic name: tacrolimus (oral/injection) [ ta-KROE-li-mus ]

 Tacrolimus may also be used for purposes not listed in this medication guide.

-Call your doctor right away if you have any signs of infection such as fever, chills, body aches, skin warmth or redness, or flu symptoms.
+Call your doctor right away if you have any signs of infection such as fever, chills, flu symptoms, cough, sweating, painful skin sores, skin warmth or redness, or muscle aches.

 Before taking this medicine